 Except for human research studies that have been granted exempt determination, the IRB is required to continually review ongoing research at intervals appropriate to the potential risk to participants.
 Study closures follow the same submission process as continuing review and must be submitted prior to study approval expiration.

 When the IRB requires clarification, justification or modifications to secure approval you will need to submit a response.
+Review this information about how to submit a Response and what to include.

 A list of common reasons why initial review applications to the IRB are delayed or deferred to a later agenda.